 These enable us to realise our aims:

 - To identify and provide for all children who have special educational needs, additional needs or disabilities at the earliest opportunity

 - To ensure that all learners with SEND make the best possible progress

 - To work with the guidance provided in the SEND Code of Practice (2014)

 - To provide a SENDCo who will facilitate our SEND Inclusion Report

-- To provide support and advice for all staff working with special educational needs children and children with disabilities
+- To provide support and advice for all staff working with children with special educational needs and children with disabilities